dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 prints for a single touch.

 Now restructure your sonar code to use this interrupt to detect when an pulse has returned and caused echo to go high.
+This is actually the easiest part.